Dominican Border Zone Tax Incentives Law 12-21

 - Transfer tax over real estate property and related taxes over real estate asset transactions pertaining to project land and infrastructure.

 - On withholding tax payment and duties derived from payments abroad of technology innovation services required by projects during construction and business set-up.

 - Taxes, tariffs and registration rights related to capital increase and interests in commercial entities domiciled in the comprehensive border development special zone.

 Up to 50% ITBIS exemption in the acquisition and import of inputs and raw materials used in the production of goods subject to ITBIS.

-At Arthur & Castillo, we can assist enterprises and legal entities that want to apply or renew the license to benefit from this tax incentive regime of Law 12-21.
+We can assist new and existing enterprises in applying for the license to benefit from this tax incentive regime of Law 12-21.